FrimpongYawKankam/prisma-note/README.md

 ## About PrismaNote 📝

-PrismaNote is a modern, full-featured note-taking application built with React Native and Expo.
-It provides a seamless experience for creating, organizing, and managing your notes with real-time synchronization.
+PrismaNote is a revolutionary all-in-one productivity application designed to eliminate the need for multiple separate apps cluttering your device.
+Instead of juggling between different apps for notes, reminders, calendar events, and calculations, PrismaNote seamlessly integrates all these essential productivity tools into one cohesive, modern platform.

+**🎯 Our Vision**: End the era of app switching and create a unified workspace where your thoughts, tasks, events, and calculations flow together naturally.

-### ✨ Features
+### ✨ Current Features

-- **📝 Rich Note Taking** - Create notes with Markdown support for rich text formatting
+- **📝 Rich Note Taking** - Create and organize notes with Markdown support for rich text formatting
+- **✅ Smart Task Management** - Daily task system with auto-expiration and visual completion tracking
+- **📅 Comprehensive Calendar** - Full event management with scheduling, reminders, and organization
+- **🧮 Built-in Calculator** - Scientific calculator with history for quick calculations without app switching
-- **🔍 Smart Search** - Quickly find your notes with powerful search functionality
+- **🔍 Universal Search** - Find anything across notes, tasks, and events with powerful search functionality
-- **🌙 Dark/Light Mode** - Toggle between themes for comfortable viewing
+- **🌙 Adaptive Themes** - Dark/Light mode support for comfortable viewing in any environment
-- **📱 Cross-Platform** - Works on iOS, Android, and web
+- **📱 Cross-Platform Ready** - Works seamlessly on iOS, Android, and web platforms
-- **🔄 Real-time Sync** - Auto-save functionality with backend synchronization
+- **🔄 Real-time Sync** - Auto-save functionality with backend synchronization across devices
-- **👤 User Authentication** - Secure login with email verification
+- **👤 Secure Authentication** - JWT-based login with email verification and OTP security
-- **📅 Event Management** - Organize your schedule alongside your notes
-- **🎨 Modern UI** - Clean, intuitive interface with smooth animations
+- **🎨 Modern Design** - Intuitive interface with smooth animations and consistent theming

+### 🚀 Future Roadmap

+- **📁 File Storage & Management** - Upload, organize, and access documents, images, and files
+- **👥 Team Collaboration** - Share notes, tasks, and events with colleagues and friends
+- **📊 Advanced Analytics** - Productivity insights and task completion tracking
+- **🔗 Smart Integrations** - Connect with popular productivity services and tools
+- **🤖 AI-Powered Features** - Intelligent suggestions and automated organization

 ### 🚀 Tech Stack